nklein/weekend-raytracer/README.md

 Note: this requires version `vB1C9S3` of the camera to render as depicted here.

-The current anti-aliasing takes the aspect ratios into consideration when deciding how far to stray from the center ray of a pixel.
-Without this, the fact that some axises have hundreds of pixels along them and others only have a few pixels along them means that pixel cubes are really-long along some axises making it a great deal easier to hit or miss objects in some directions.
-That results in very fuzzy edges unless you bump the number of samples up by many orders of magnitude.

-This means the simulated camera has roughly (hyper)cubical sensors at each pixel but that the pixels are spaced out more on axises where there are fewer pixels per degree of view.

 I have chosen a different method of creating random unit vectors as the rejection approach in the book rejects more often as the dimensions increase.